 - Part 4: Impact Analysis: Once the vials are selected, CDAS staff will run a final Impact Analysis that will summarize the selection.
 The final impact analysis allows the NCI to ensure that selections match the approved application, and that all EEMS biospecimen use guidelines have been followed.
 The final impact analysis will be reviewed and approved by the NCI before your project can move forward.
 CDAS staff will also verify that all necessary regulatory documents have been obtained. (estimated time: 2 weeks) - 2.
 Phase 2: Sample Handling (requisition, aliquoting, and shipment) The amount of time required for sample requisition and processing varies substantially by project.
 Factors that influence this phase include, but are not limited to, the number of samples, the complexity of processing requirements, and the existing queue of jobs at PLCO core laboratories. (estimated time: at least 2 months, may take significantly longer) - Sample Requisition: CDAS staff will submit sample requisitions that direct the NCI biorepository to pull the samples for your study, and have them shipped to the processing lab. (estimated time: at least 1 months, again may take longer) - Sample Processing: Next, the samples in your study will be processed according to your instructions on the SURF form and PLCO guidelines, e.g. serum aliquoted, DNA extracted, samples blinded and batched, etc....
 The information contained in the SURF form will be used to direct the processing labs and you will be informed as each step is completed.
-Once processed, the blinded samples will be sent to your analytic lab. (estimated time: at least 1 month, again may take longer.) - 3.
+Once processed, the blinded samples will be sent to your analytic lab. (estimated time: 12-18 months, again may take longer.) - 3.
 Phase 3: Analysis After generating your data, you will submit your results back to CDAS staff through the CDAS website.
-They will then unblind them and provide you with an analytic dataset that includes appropriate covariate data.
-To expedite this process, please complete a DTA agreement, if needed, prior to submitting your data.
-Having a DTA agreement in hand will allow you to receive your analytic file as soon as it's prepared. (estimated time: 2-4 weeks) - Data Transfer Agreement (DTA): For extramural investigators, you and an authorized signatory from your institution must sign a DTA prior to the release of PLCO covariate data.
+They will then unblind them and provide you with an analytic dataset that includes appropriate covariate data. (estimated time: 2-4 weeks) - Data Transfer Agreement (DTA): If the principle investigator changed institutions from when the MTA was generated, they will need a DTA.
+For extramural investigators, you and an authorized signatory from your institution must sign a DTA prior to the release of PLCO covariate data.
 DTAs must be completed to ensure the confidentiality of study participants.
-NIH personnel are not required to complete a DTA but must instead agree electronically to the CDAS Data Use Policies if they have not done so already.
+NIH personnel and those at the same institution of the MTA are not required to complete a DTA but must instead agree electronically to the CDAS Data Use Policies if they have not done so already.
 If there are collaborators at other institutions, a DTA will need to be completed for each institution requiring access to the data.
 DTAs must be submitted to CDAS staff.
 DTAs may be submitted at any time post-approval.
 However, since they expire after three years, it is recommended that you wait until you are ready to receive the data to submit them. (estimated time: 1-4 weeks)